wp-slab/slab-db/readme.txt

 Stable tag: master
 License: MIT/Commercial

-The Slab Database component.
-Build and execute queries with ease.
+The Slab Command Line component.
+Create and execute commands against your site.

 == Description ==

-The Slab Database component.
-Build and execute queries with ease.
-See http://www.wp-slab.com/components/db for more information.
+The Slab Command Line component.
+Create and execute commands against your site.
+See http://www.wp-slab.com/components/cli for more information.

 == Installation ==